-Were you ever picked by a teacher to come up in front of class when you weren’t prepared to speak?
+Did a teacher ever pick you to come up in front of the class when you weren’t prepared to speak?

 It felt like hell, I bet.